trsrathnayaka/trsrathnayaka/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning BSc honours Software Engineering
-- 👯 I’m looking to collaborate on youtube
+- 👯 I’m looking forward to collaborate on youtube
 - 📫 How to reach me **ransararathnayaka85@gmail.com**

 <h2 align="left">🌐 Connect with me:</h2>